Risk Factors Dashboard

 The carrying value of goodwill and other intangible assets may be adversely affected.

-When the Company completes an acquisition, goodwill and other intangible assets are often recorded on the date of acquisition as an asset.
+When we complete an acquisition, goodwill and other intangible assets are often recorded on the date of acquisition as an asset.
 Current accounting guidance requires goodwill to be tested for impairment, and we perform such impairment analysis at least annually.
 A significant adverse change in expected future cash flows or sustained adverse change in the value of our common stock could require the asset to become impaired.
 If impaired, we would incur a charge to earnings that would have a significant impact on the results of operations.
-Our carrying value of goodwill and net amortizable intangibles were approximately $93.5 million and $2.0 million, respectively, at December 31, 2023.
+Our carrying value of goodwill and net amortizable intangibles were approximately $93 million and $36 thousand, respectively, as of December 31, 2025.

-We rely on third-party vendors to provide key components of our business infrastructure.
+We rely on third-party vendors to provide key components of our business infrastructure, which could expose us to operational and financial risks.

-As a financial institution, we are under threat of loss due to hacking and cyber-attacks.
+As a financial institution, we are under threat of loss due to cyber-attacks and technical disruptions to the computer systems and network infrastructure we use, including those we maintain with our service providers and vendors.
 This risk has increased in recent years, and continues to increase, as we continue to expand customer capabilities to utilize internet and other remote channels to transact business.
-Two of the most significant cyber-attack risks that we face are e-fraud and loss of sensitive customer data.
-Loss from e-fraud occurs when cybercriminals breach and extract funds directly from customer or our accounts.
-The attempts to breach sensitive customer data, such as account numbers and social security numbers, are less frequent but would present significant reputational, legal and/or regulatory costs to us if successful.
-Our risk and exposure to these matters remains heightened because of the evolving nature and complexity of these threats from cybercriminals and hackers, our plans to continue to provide internet banking and mobile banking channels, and our plans to develop additional remote connectivity solutions to serve our customers.
-While we have not experienced any material losses relating to cyber-attacks or other information security breaches, we have been subject to hacking and cyber-attack and there can be no assurance that we will not suffer additional losses in the future.
-While we have not experienced any material losses relating to cyber-attacks or other information security breaches since 2017, we have been subject of hacking and cyber-attack and there can be no assurance that we will not suffer additional losses in the future.
+Two of the most significant cyber-attack risks that we face are e-fraud and compromise of sensitive customer data.
+E-fraud occurs when cybercriminals compromise our systems and networks, or those of our service providers and vendors, and extract funds directly from customers or our accounts.
+The attempts to compromise sensitive, non-public personal customer data, such as account numbers and Social Security numbers, present potentially significant reputational, legal and/or regulatory costs to us.
+The attempts to compromise sensitive customer data, such as account numbers and Social Security numbers, present potentially significant reputational, legal and/or regulatory costs to us.
+Our risk and exposure to these matters remain heightened because of the evolving nature and complexity of these threats from cybercriminals, our plans to continue to provide internet banking and mobile banking channels to initiate financial transactions, and our plans to develop additional remote connectivity solutions to serve our customers.
+Our risk and exposure to these matters remains heightened because of the evolving nature and complexity of these threats from cybercriminals, our plans to continue to provide internet banking and mobile banking channels, and our plans to develop additional remote connectivity solutions to serve our customers.
+While we have not experienced any material losses relating to cyber-attacks or other information security incidents, we have been subject to cyber-attacks and there can be no assurance that we will not suffer additional losses in the future.

-The occurrence of any cyber-attack or information security breach could result in material adverse consequences to us including damage to our reputation and the loss of customers.
+The occurrence of any successful cyber-attack could result in material adverse consequences including damage to our reputation, financial loss, increased operation expenses, remediation costs, and loss of customers.
 We also could face litigation or additional regulatory scrutiny.
-Litigation or regulatory actions in turn could lead to significant liability or other sanctions, including fines and penalties or reimbursement of customers adversely affected by security breach.
-Even if we do not suffer any material adverse consequences as a result of other future events, successful attacks or systems failures at the Bank or at other financial institutions could lead to a general loss of customer confidence in financial institutions including the Bank.
+Litigation or regulatory actions could lead to significant liability or other sanctions, including fines and penalties (which may not be covered by our insurance policies) or reimbursement of customers adversely affected by a security incident.
+Even if we do not suffer any material adverse consequences as a result of other future events, successful attacks or systems failures at the Bank or at other financial institutions could lead to a general loss of customer confidence in financial institutions, including the Bank.

 We are dependent on key personnel and the loss of one or more of those key personnel could impair our relationship with our customers and adversely affect our business.